American Wine Pairings for Thanksgiving

 Pairing food is never easy especially when it comes to Thanksgiving given the variety of flavors we pile on our plate…and the added stress of family and guests.
 Instead of trying to pair specific dishes with specific wines take the stress out of Thanksgiving wine pairings and shoot for one or two types of wines that will complement just about everything on your plate.

-I’ve laid out a few recommendations on wines for Thanksgiving based on if you’re a white or red wine lover.
-I’ve only included American wine recommendations.
+I’ve laid out a few recommendations for your Thanksgiving wine pairings based on if you’re a white or red wine lover.
+I’ve also only included American wine recommendations.
 Thanksgiving is after all, an American tradition so I thought it would be fun to stay “local”.

 Light-bodied red wines with moderate acidity and bright fruit flavors make for a perfect Thanksgiving wine pairing.